Geod-Geom/py2DIC/README.md

 cross-correlation, and returns the displacement and strain field by comparing two or more images of the specimen acquired at different stages of deformation.

-More information in the following article:
+More information in the following scintific paper:

-R. Ravanelli,  M. Di Rita, A. Nascetti, V. Belloni, D. Mattei, N. Nisticò, M. Crespi.
+R. Ravanelli, A. Nascetti, M. Di Rita, V. Belloni, D. Mattei, N. Nisticò, M. Crespi.
 (2017 - in press), A new Digital Image Correlation software for displacements field measurement in structural applications.
-ISPRS - International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences
+ISPRS - International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences.

 To be presented at: FOSS4G PARIS | MARNE-LA-VALLÉE | JULY 18TH-22ND 2017